-HealthMatch's mission is to dramatically accelerate patient recruitment to clinical trials allowing for faster and more efficient access to life-saving medication.
+HealthMatch's mission is to dramatically accelerate patient recruitment to clinical trials, allowing for faster and more efficient access to life-saving medication.
 By employing innovative technology, HealthMatch is able to match patients to clinical trials in a matter of minutes.
-By presenting simplified questions, one at a time, in a language that patients can understand, HealthMatch doesn't just filter trials, they determine actual eligibility.
+By presenting simplified questions, one at a time, in a language that patients can understand, HealthMatch has experienced strong growth rates and the constraints and urgency experienced by pharmaceutical companies during the COVID-19 pandemic has provided a positive tailwind for the company.